txopen/histoc/inst/paper.md

 ### Euro Transplant Model

 A simplified version of EuroTransplant Kidney Allocation System (**ETKAS**) `[@ET]` can be simulated through `et()`.
-This applies to for first time kidney only candidates with more than 18 years old and that haven't donated one of their own kidneys.
+This applies to first time kidney only candidates with more than 18 years old and that haven't donated one of their own kidneys.

 In this simulation for each donor, transplant candidates as sorted as :

 1. Senior Program (65+ years of old candidates when the donor has 65+ years) `SP`;
-1. Acceptable Mismatch Program (candidates with a cPRA >85% and without HLA antibodies against HLA's donor) `AM`;
+1. Acceptable Mismatch Program (candidates with a cPRA > 85% and without HLA antibodies against HLA's donor) `AM`;
 1. 000 HLA mismatches (candidates without HLA mismatches with the donor) `mmHLA`;
 1. ETKAS points `pointsET`.